Nvidia Pascal GPU, DX12 and VKD3D: Slideshow time!

 Damn!

-After going into low details and resizing my screen to 1080p (as my monitor has a higher resolution), I managed to get to… 3~4 FPS:
+After going into low details and resizing my screen to 1080p (as my monitor is of high resolution), I managed to get to… 3~4 FPS:

 And I am not the only one to report performance issues with Pascal-generation cards from Nvidia.
 A brief run to ProtonDB and here is what you can find: